FraFerrazzi/exprob_assignment1/README.md

    numbers, i.e., `[x_max, y_max]`.
 The environment will have the `x`-th coordinate spanning
    in the interval `[0, x_max)`, while the `y`-th coordinate in `[0, y_max)`.

- - `test/random_plan_points`: It represents the number of via points in a plan, and it should be a list of two integer numbers `[min_n, max_n]`.
-A random value within such an interval will be chosen to simulate plans of different lengths.
+ - `test/random_plan_points`: It represents the number of via points in a plan.
+It is a list of n elements, where n is a random value inside the interval: `[min_n, max_n]`.
+The chosen random value within such interval defines the length of each plan.

- - `test/random_plan_time`: It represents the time required to compute the next via point of the plan, and it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
+ - `test/random_plan_time`: It represents the time required to compute the next via point by the planner.
+The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.

-   A random value within such an interval will be chosen to simulate the time required to compute the next via points.
+ - `test/random_motion_time`: It represents the time required to reach the next via point.
+The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.

- - `test/random_motion_time`: It represents the time required to reach the next via point, and it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
-A random value within such an interval will be chosen to simulate the time required to reach the next via points.
+ - `test/random_sense/battery_charge`: It indicates the time necessary to recharge the battery of the robot.
+The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.

- - `test/random_sense/active`: It is a boolean value that activates (i.e., `True`) or deactivates (`False`) the random-based generation of stimulus (i.e., speech, gesture and battery level).
-If this parameter is `True`, then the three parameters below are also required.
-If it is `False`, then the three parameters below are not used.
+ - `test/random_sense/active`: It is a boolean value that activates (i.e., `True`) or deactivates (`False`) the random-based generation of stimulus for the battery level.

- - `test/random_sense/battery_charge`: It indicates the time passed within battery state changes (i.e., low/high).
-It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed between changes in battery levels will be a random value within such an interval.
+   If this parameter is `True`, then the parameter below is also required.
+If it is `False`, the parameter below is not used.

-In addition, the `random_sense.launch` also requires the following three parameters.
+In addition, the `surveillance_random.launch` also requires the following parameter.
 This occurs because `test/random_sense/active` has been set to `True`.

- - `test/random_sense/battery_time`: It indicates the time passed within battery state changes (i.e., low/high).
-It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed between changes in battery levels will be a random value within such an interval.
+ - `test/random_sense/battery_time`: It indicates the time that needs to elapse to have a random low battery stimulus.
+The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.

 ---